All materials must be submitted through the ApplyYourself portal.

 Required Application Materials

 - Transcripts: Official copies of transcripts from all colleges and universities attended should be sent directly by the institution.
-The transcripts may also be included with the other application materials if they are in a sealed envelope.
+Official transcripts in a sealed envelope may be submitted by the applicant.
 For foreign institutions, include official transcripts in the original language and official English translations if the original language is not English.

 - Letters of Recommendation: The Physics Astronomy Department requires at least three letters of personal reference from course instructors, research supervisors, or employers who are familiar with your abilities and performance.
 The reference should use Recommendation Form #1 in ApplyYourself.

-- Personal Statement: A two-page personal statement (approximately 500 words) outlining your background, research interests (including possible faculty research advisers), goals, and reasons for applying to our graduate program.
+- Personal Statement: A two-page personal statement outlining your background, research interests (including possible faculty research advisers), goals, and reasons for applying to our graduate program.
+See How to Apply for information.

 - Financial Assistance: If you are applying for financial assistance, please indicate this on the ApplyYourself application form.

-- GRE Scores: All applicants should arrange to take the General GRE and Physics subject GRE tests and have the results sent to the Physics Astronomy Department.
+- GRE Scores: All applicants should arrange to take the General GRE test and have the results sent to the Physics Astronomy Department.
 Official scores must be submitted before an applicant can be accepted by the University of Utah.
 If you desire any additional information concerning GRE tests, visit the GRE website.

 - For International Applicants Only: TOEFL scores: An official report of scores from the Test of English as a Foreign Language (TOEFL) will be necessary.